35 One-Pan Meals Just Right for Dinner Tonight

 Skillet Cod with Bulgur, Zucchini, and Tomatoes

-Sweet, plump mussels are steamed in a sauce made with tomatoes, garlic, red-pepper flakes, and wine; chorizo, a Spanish sausage, adds extra heat.
+Sweet, plump mussels are steamed in a sauce made with cherry tomatoes, garlic, and wine; white beans add heft while chorizo, a Spanish sausage, brings extra heat.